A Place for Mom

 Distance, busy schedules, and health concerns can make visiting difficult.
 For those times when an in-person visit isn’t possible, consider staying in touch with distanced and virtual options.
 This will reinforce how important your loved one is to you and let them know you’re thinking of them.

-Depending on your loved one’s preferences, they may appreciate a mix of these methods:
+Depending on your loved one’s preferences, they may appreciate a mix of options including:

 • Emails or text messages